mer-hybris/hadk.sailfishos.org/factory.rst

    $FLASHCMD $partition $ifile
  done

- # Flashing to userdata for now..
+ # Flashing to userdata..
- for x in sailfish.img0*; do
+ for x in sailfish.img*; do
    $FLASHCMD userdata $x
  done